17/11/2023

 The Science Behind Core Sleep

-Understanding the science behind Core Sleep unveils the intricate physiological processes that underlie its importance.
-Core Sleep is essential for our bodies to progress through the various stages of the sleep cycle, including REM (Rapid Eye Movement) Sleep and NREM (Non-Rapid Eye Movement) Sleep.
-This cyclical progression allows for memory consolidation, cognitive restoration, and physical recovery.
-During Core Sleep, the brain undergoes critical activities that are pivotal for learning, emotional regulation, and overall mental well-being.
+Understanding the science behind Core Sleep unveils the intricate physiological processes that underline its importance.
+Core Sleep is essential for our bodies to progress smoothly through the various stages of the sleep cycle, including REM (Rapid Eye Movement) Sleep and NREM (Non-Rapid Eye Movement) Sleep.
+This cyclical progression is not only crucial for basic rest but also plays a fundamental role in more complex bodily functions such as memory consolidation, cognitive restoration, and physical recovery.
+During Core Sleep, the brain carries out critical activities, such as synaptic pruning and neurochemical rebalancing, which are pivotal for learning, emotional regulation, and overall mental well-being.

 core sleep and ligh ttherapy